-There is a firm 'no late homework' policy.
+The late homework policy on the class website will be strictly followed.
 I will often assign harder optional problems.
 I recommend doing (but not turning in) the optional problems.
 They often involve useful concepts that will come in handy as the semester progresses.